chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 }

 // BAD
-// adding a new property on User for instance would not case an error here const getUser = () => {
+// adding a new property on User for instance would not cause an error here const getUser = () => {
   return {
     name: 'John Doe',